Effect of ring-exchange interactions in the extended Kitaev honeycomb model: Introduction

-However, the experimental results of inelastic neutron scattering in Na$_2$Co$_2$TeO$_6$ seem to indicate a triple-$\bf Q$ ordered state\cite{LiYuan2021,LiYuan2022}.
-It supports three Bragg peaks at symmetry-related points in the Brillouin zone.
-Thus it is difficult to distinguish between the triple-$\bf Q$ order and the zigzag order in neutron diﬀraction experiments because of domain mixing eﬀects.
-The triple-$\bf Q$ order has three-fold rotation symmetry $C_3^*$ (both in spin and lattice space) while the zigzag order breaks this symmetry.
+However, the experimental results of inelastic neutron scattering in Na$_2$Co$_2$TeO$_6$ seem to indicate a triple-$\bf Q$ ordered state\cite{LiYuan2021,LiYuan2022}, which supports three Bragg peaks at symmetry-related points in the Brillouin zone.
+Thus, it is difficult to distinguish between the triple-$\bf Q$ order and the zigzag order in neutron diffraction experiments due to domain mixing effects.
+The triple-$\bf Q$ order has three-fold rotation symmetry $C_3^*$ (both in spin and lattice space), while the zigzag order breaks this symmetry.
 In some sense, the $C_3^*$ symmetric triple-$\bf Q$ order can be obtained by superposing three zigzag order parameters.
-An extremely important question is how to stabilize this triple-$\bf Q$ order in a lattice model.
-A simple idea is that we should add some $C_3^*$ symmetric exchange interactions in the proposed lattice model.
-For instance, in a magnetic field applied normal to the honeycomb plane, the Heisenberg-Kitaev honeycomb model maybe supports a noncollinear triple-$\bf Q$ state\cite{Vojta2016,Andrade2020}.
-In addition, near the hidden-SU(2) symmetric point in an extended $K$-$\Gamma$-$\Gamma'$-$J$ model, the negative nonbilinear three-pair spins interaction favors triple-$\bf Q$ order\cite{Lukas2022}.
+An important question is how to stabilize this triple-$\bf Q$ order in a lattice model.
+A simple idea is to add some $C_3^*$ symmetric exchange interactions in the proposed lattice model.
+For instance, in a magnetic field applied normal to the honeycomb plane, the Heisenberg-Kitaev honeycomb model may support a non-coplanar triple-$\bf Q$ state\cite{Vojta2016,Andrade2020}.
+In addition, near the hidden-SU(2) symmetric point in an extended $K$-$\Gamma$-$\Gamma'$-$J$ model, the negative nonbilinear six-spin exchange interaction favors triple-$\bf Q$ order\cite{Lukas2022}.
 Here we propose another mechanism to stabilize this triple-$\bf Q$ order in the generic extended Kitaev honeycomb model (which does not need hidden-SU(2) symmetry): multi-electron ring-exchange interactions ($J_{\rm R}$).
-Generally, the ring-exchange interaction maybe arises from higher-order corrections in the strong-coupling expansion of the Hubbard model\cite{MacDonald1988,Yang2012}.
+Generally, the ring-exchange interaction possibly arises from higher-order corrections in the strong-coupling expansion of the Hubbard model\cite{MacDonald1988,Yang2012}.
+Additionally, a triple-$\bf Q$ order is also stabilized by higher-order interactions in higher spin systems\cite{Motome2023}.